MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

    :width: 80%

-   **The PSyKAl Design**: Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "single model" code, the driver layer and supporting infrastructure.
+   **The PSyKAl Design**: Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "Model" code, the driver layer and supporting infrastructure.

 At the core of the LFRic design is the 3-layered :ref:`PSyKAl design